-The Suffolk Pension Fund Annual Report and Accounts sets out the Pension Fund's income and expenditure and its assets and liabilities for the financial year ended 31 March 2023, the governance arrangements for administering the scheme and the work carried out by the Pension Fund Committee, Pension Fund
+The Suffolk Pension Fund Annual Report and Accounts sets out the Pension Fund's income and expenditure and its assets and liabilities for the financial year ended 31 March 2024, the governance arrangements for administering the scheme and the work carried out by the Pension Fund Committee,

-Board and the Pension Fund officers throughout the year.
+Pension Fund Board and the Pension Fund officers throughout the year.

-The policies of the Fund which form part of the prescribed content of the Annual Report, are published as separate documents on the website of the Fund (www.suffolkpensionfund.org).
+There are also a number of policy statements and these disclosures are published as separate documents on the website of the Fund (www.suffolkpensionfund.org).